 Narcissists do not seek out partners.
 They are not involved in meaningful relationships.
 Instead, they are puppeteers in their own theatrical performance.
 It’s time to forget what you have learned about the narcissists.
 Here’s why….

-The people in their circles are just unknowing actors, and the world is the stage.
+The people in narcissists circles are just unknowing actors, and the world is the stage.
 To the narcissist, these performers are not seen as actors, but as inanimate objects resembling humans.
 By the time you might find yourself in this terrifying act, you have already realized that it is not an improv show.
 The narcissist writes the script, which is confusing and often not even given to you.
 Your role constantly changes without warning, and there is no stunt double absorbing the painful blows for you.

-They will make many carefully calculated mistakes, both large and small, offer a pitiful, vulnerable or even seemingly heartfelt apology each time, and then move on, as if an apology is all that is needed.
-This is part of the grooming process, where they test you and how far they can take their behaviors and still get you to offer forgiveness.
+They will make many carefully calculated mistakes, both large and small, offer a pitiful, vulnerable or even seemingly heartfelt apology each time, and then move on as if an apology is all that is needed.
+This is part of the grooming process, where they test you and how far they can take their behaviours and still get you to offer forgiveness.

 2. Narcissists will speed through the beginning stages of a relationship, heading straight to the “I love you’s”.

-They can easily appear as your dream guy, since they are merely mimicking your own emotions and ideals back to you.
+They can easily appear as your dream guy since they are merely mimicking your own emotions and ideals back to you.
 They will constantly bombard you with flattery, communication and attention, and seem to be admiring you from every angle.

 This is not my experience with these sociopathic beings, and certainly not how it feels from the inside looking out.
 These may be true for the first couple of encounters, but will quickly drop off, and only return when it is necessary to keep you hanging on.